Transient growth of accelerated optimization algorithms: Introduction

+where $f$: $\mathbb{R}^n \rightarrow \mathbb{R}$ is a convex and smooth function, and we focus on a class of accelerated first-order algorithms \be x^{t+2} \, = \, x^{t+1} \, + \, \beta ( x^{t+1} - x^{t} ) \, - \, \alpha \nabla f ( x^{t+1} \, + \, \gamma ( x^{t+1} - x^{t}) ) \ee where $t$ is the iteration index, $\alpha $ is the stepsize, and $\beta$ is the momentum parameter.
+In particular, we are interested in Nesterov's accelerated and Polyak's heavy-ball methods that correspond to $\gamma=\beta$ and $\gamma=0$, respectively.
+While these algorithms have faster convergence rates compared to the standard gradient descent ($\gamma=\beta=0$), they may suffer from large transient responses; see Fig.~\ref{fig.motivation} for an illustration.
+To quantify the transient behavior, we examine the ratio of the largest error in the optimization variable to the initial error.

-In this paper, we examine non-asymptotic behavior of accelerated first-order algorithms for strongly convex optimization.
-For quadratic problems, Polyak's heavy-ball and Nesterov's accelerated methods can be cast as linear time-invariant (LTI) systems for which modal analysis of the corresponding state-transition matrices can be performed.
-For both algorithms, we identify non-normal modes that create large transient growth, derive analytical expressions for the state-transition matrices, and establish bounds on the transient response in terms of the convergence rate and the iteration number.
+For convex quadratic problems,~\eqref{eq.1st-order} can be cast as a linear time-invariant (LTI) system for which modal analysis of the state-transition matrix can be performed.
+For both accelerated algorithms, we identify non-normal modes that create large transient growth, derive analytical expressions for the state-transition matrices, and establish bounds on the transient response in terms of the convergence rate and the iteration number.
 We show that both the peak value of the transient response and the rise time to this value increase with the square root of the condition number of the problem.
-For general strongly convex problems, we employ a Lyapunov-based approach to establish an upper bound on the Euclidean distance between the optimization variable and the global minimizer for Nesterov's accelerated algorithm.
+Moreover, for general strongly convex problems, we combine a Lyapunov-based approach with the theory of IQCs to establish an upper bound on the transient response of Nesterov's accelerated algorithm.
 As for quadratic problems, we demonstrate that this bound scales with the square root of the condition number.